(Amazon UK link) |

 The story doesn’t really get tense until about half-way through, and the extreme ‘thriller’ part is in the final chapters.
 It’s a complex and very well-thought-out plot, all too believable, and the bad guys are really extremely unpleasant.
 There’s more violence than I’m comfortable with; I’d forgotten that Mary Stewart sometimes almost casually kills off some of her minor characters, and thinks nothing of a few good fights with serious injuries.

 Having a first-person narrator ensures that I wasn’t worried about whether Camilla would survive, and I was pretty sure that Simon would too, but it was touch-and-go at times.
 I had to put the book down a few times as I came towards the end, as it was more ‘thrilling’ than I like.
-There wasn’t much of a romance, either; while there were hints, nothing was said or followed through.
+There isn’t much of a romance, either; while there are hints, nothing is said or followed through.

 Review copyright 2021 Sue's Book Reviews